 If you’re going to feed your sheep cooked broccoli it must be plain, end of story.

-One more thing you should be aware of, at least if you’re purchasing your broccoli from the grocery store, is the likely presence of pesticide.
+One more thing you should be aware of, at least if you’re purchasing your broccoli from the grocery store, is the likely presence of pesticides.

 It is a sad truth today that pretty much all of our commercial produce is heavily treated with pesticide, from its very planting to harvesting, and these pesticides can mean serious health risks for mammals.

-Significant ingestion of these pesticide residues from produce has been associated with cancer, neurological damage, endocrine system problems and even reproductive harm.
+Significant ingestion of these pesticide residues from produce has been associated with neurological damage, endocrine system problems, and even reproductive harm.